Games & Quizzes

 /trīˈasik/

 of earliest period of Mesozoic era, between Permian and Jurassic periods.
 Triassic period.
-Of or relating to or denoting the first period of the Mesozoic era.
+From million to million years ago; dinosaurs, marine reptiles; volcanic activity.

 /ˈstrəɡəl/